johans-work/paid-source/README.md

 Only the copyright holder may sell ownership of the Asset.
-Any individual person may borrow the Asset INDEFINITELY, and any non-individual entity may borrow the Asset for up to ONE YEAR, after which retention violates the law.
+Any individual person may borrow the Asset INDEFINITELY, and any non-individual entity may borrow the Asset for up to THIRTY DAYS, after which retention violates the law.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Asset.